 I do a lot of stenciling, and by far my favorite method is using Martha Stewart foam pouncers.
 It works great to spread a small amount of paint on a piece of painter’s tape, then dab the pouncer and pounce away!

 I chose to use one large star on this diy american flag.
 I’ve used other formations on previous projects (see below)

 Here is the new flag in my flower garden.
 Currently you can only see red Gerbera Daisies, and white Petunias.
 The tiny little sprouts are hardy hibiscus plant.
 Since I took this picture, the sprouts aren’t so tiny!
 This is new and crisp looking, but if you sanded it back a little, it would look a bit more rustic.

 Above are the other flags I’ve made out of reclaimed fencing and garden stakes.
-Click this link to see more Patriotic Décor Ideas.
+Click this link to see more Patriotic Décor and Recipe Ideas.